 Better show than tell

-If you feel that you might not meet all of the requirements for the job but still believe you can be a right candidate, ask for a test assignment.
+If you feel that you might not meet all of the requirements for the job but still believe you can be the right candidate, ask for a test assignment.
 Tell them you’d rather show them what a great specialist you are than talk about it.

 Be friendly and polite